apptainer/apptainer-userdocs/index.rst

 signature travels with the container image, allowing you to verify that the image is unmodified at any time.
 Encryption of containers using LUKS2 is also supported.
-Encrypted containers can be run without decrypting them to disk first when using a setuid installation of {Project}.
+Encrypted containers can be run without decrypting them to disk first.
+Using encrypted containers currently requires a setuid installation of {Project}.

 .. toctree::